Paul Busti: Personal life

-In 1794 Busti married Elisabeth May, the daughter of John May, Jr. and Martha Naudin.
+Busti married Elisabeth May, the daughter of John May, Jr. and Martha Naudin in 1794 in the English Episcopal Church in Amsterdam.
 The May family were of English origin and her father, uncle and grandfather were shipwrights, contractors, and suppliers for the Admiralty of Amsterdam.
 The Naudin family were merchants of French descent.
-Elisabeth's older sister, Martha May, was married to Isaak ten Cate, of one of the Holland Land Company investors.
-Busti, who was predeceased by his wife in 1822, died on 23 July 1824 in Philadelphia, Pennsylvania.
+Elisabeth's older sister, Martha May, was married to Isaak ten Cate, one of the Holland Land Company investors.
+Busti was predeceased by his wife in 1822 and died on 23 July 1824 in Philadelphia, Pennsylvania.
+Both are buried in Christ Church Burial Ground in Philadelphia.

 Legacy

-The Town of Busti, New York and the village of Busti in Chautauqua County are named after him.
+The Town of Busti, New York and the hamlet of Busti in Chautauqua County are named after him.
 There is also a Busti Avenue in Buffalo, New York, and the Paolo Busti Cultural Foundation in Batavia, New York.